- Campus Life

-Introduction to Art Therapy (PSY326/ART325) is the prerequisite course for Art Therapy Practicum (PSY327).
-Students who are interested in declaring a minor in art therapy need to be mindful of when these courses are offered, as they follow a specific rotation.
+Introduction to Art Therapy (ART325) is the prerequisite course for the capstone art therapy course.
+Students who are interested in declaring a minor in art therapy need to be mindful of when these courses are offered, as they are only offered during certain semesters.
 It is strongly recommended that students declare the minor no later than the first semester of the junior year in order to ensure availability of the two courses before graduation.

 If you would like more information about art therapy at SUNY Plattsburgh, please contact